 Uncover the Truth Behind Meth Detox Timelines

-Meth detox is the first stage of meth addiction treatment and helps you overcome physical dependence on meth.
-A meth detox allows you to safely withdraw from meth while facing a lowered risk for adverse complications and side effects and often involves the use of medications that help make your recovery more comfortable.
+Meth detox is the first stage of meth addiction treatment.
+It helps you overcome physical dependence on meth.
+A meth detox program allows you to safely withdraw from meth while lowering your risk of adverse complications and side effects.
+It often involves the use of medications that help make your recovery more comfortable.

-Here’s what to expect from a meth detox, and what you can do to experience the safest, most comfortable recovery possible from meth addiction.
+Here’s what to expect from meth detox and what you can do to experience the safest, most comfortable recovery possible from meth addiction.

-In addition to causing problems with dependence and addiction, long-term meth use can lead to a number of psychological problems including violent behavior, paranoia, and hallucinations.
-Other common effects of long-term meth use include tooth loss, brain damage, and weight loss.
-Sometimes these symptoms can last for years after stopping meth use, but getting help for meth addiction right away can give you a head start on reversing and improving many of these fatal health conditions.
+At times, some of these symptoms can last for years after stopping meth use.
+Getting help for meth addiction right away can give you a head start on reversing and improving many of these fatal health conditions.

 Meth Detox Timeline

 Withdrawing from meth can sound like a scary, risky, painful, and difficult experience to endure.
-In truth, meth detox is a highly manageable treatment, and can actually make your withdrawal from meth more comfortable and less painful.
-A meth detox helps lower your risk for relapse, overdose, and death, and offers countless benefits that far exceed any of those associated with continued meth use, and staying caught up in the cycle of addiction.
+In truth, meth detox is a highly manageable treatment and can actually make your withdrawal from meth more comfortable and less painful.
+Meth detox helps lower your risk for relapse, overdose, and death.
+Plus it offers countless benefits that far exceed any of those associated with continued meth use and the cycle of addiction.

 Factors that determine the length of meth detox include:

-Here’s the timeline for a meth detox, along with common symptoms for each phase of meth withdrawal.
+Here’s the timeline for meth detox, along with common symptoms for each phase of meth withdrawal.

 First 24 Hours